|HPS 0410||Einstein for Everyone|

 The construction of this section is a little taxing until you are used to visualizing curved spaces of various dimensions.
 So work through it if you can.
 Or, if you prefer, just accept that in three and higher dimensions, the curvature of space can vary accoring to the direction of the sheet considered.

 To begin, recall that we can always add an extra dimension to a space by "extruding" it, that is, stacking up repeated copies in a new direction.
 That adds to the space we started with.
-For example, start with an ordinary, flat two dimensional surface that runs front-back and left-right.
+For example, start with an ordinary, flat two dimensional surface that runs front-back and left-right, such as the square shown above.
 Extrude it in the obvious way in the up-down direction and we have constructed an ordinary, flat, three dimensional space.

 |At any point in this space we can take different slices.
 For example, we can take an east-west north-south slice.
 The resulting sheet is just the original two dimensional sphere.
 Geodesic deviation will tell us that the sheet has positive curvature.|

-that might coincide with the east-west equator of the sphere and what
+with the east-west equator of the sphere and what that equator

-that equator extrudes into in the up-down direction.
-That is just a
+extrudes into in the up-down direction.
+That is just a cylinder.
+We

-cylinder.
-We can use geodesic deviation to determine the curvature in
+can use geodesic deviation to determine the curvature in this sheet.

-this sheet.
-Since the cylinder is just a flat surface rolled up, we
+Since the cylinder is just a flat surface rolled up, we will find

 These last two sections show just how complicated curvature can be in geometry.
 Curvature can vary from place to place in a space; and at one place it can vary according to the direction considered.
 That capacity for complexity is going to prove very useful.
 It turns out to be just what Einstein needed to represent gravity geometrically.
 But now we are getting ahead of ourselves; that will be our topic in the next chapter.